fastoch/TanStack-React-Query/TUTO.md

 It requires 2 parameters:
 - a list of query **keys**: which will help us **identify** each of our queries
 - a function which is going to fetch the data from the API

+## Stop using `useEffect`

+`useEffect` was never created with the intention of being what we should use to fetch data.

+## Caching

+TanStack Query automatically caches the responses of our fetch queries.
+So, by default, if we revisit the component, it will show us the cached data instead of fetching it again.

+We can also choose to refetch the data after a certain amount of time.